PEAK-Legacy/Trellis/README.txt

 ``List``, and ``Set``, you have a few options.
 First, you can just build components that use those existing data types, and use ``@modifier`` methods to perform operations on them.
-(If you just directly perform operations, then observers of your data structure may be recalculated in the middle of the changes.)
+(If you just directly perform operations, then listeners of your data structure may be recalculated in the middle of your changes, and see an inconsistent state.)

 Depending on the nature of the data structure you need, however, this may not be sufficient.
 For example, when you perform multiple operations on a